Andrew-code2020/CI-MS-1-Lean-Temple/README.md

 * Section - The middle section rotates on each page and gives basic information on each Temple Lean service
 * Jumbotron - The eye catching landing page designed to convey that the user has arrived at the virtual front door of Temple Lean
 * Dropdown - We tried to avoid displaying too much word information at one time.
 Our audience indicated a preference of small relevant bite size information
+* Modal - The Modal allows the user to access further information on our trainers.
+It pops and displays further background information them.
 * Hover - icons, internal and external links all turn green when the cursor hovers over them
 * Icons - font awesome icons were used to add style and an intuitive feel to the user experience
 * Search Bar - We wanted people to be able to search our page for content.
 This feature is non functional right now in line with the limits of the project.
 * Contact Form - We wanted people to be able to send us basic infromation and a message.
 This feature is non functional right now in line with the limits of the project.

 ##### Features Left to Implement
-* live chat
+* Live chat
+* Blog
 * Current spaces in the class
 * FAQ - Featuring gym etiquette and rules
-* pay for membership and classes online
+* Pay for membership and classes online
 * Search Engine Optimisation
-* analytics that show user traffic flow
+* Analytics that show user traffic flow

 ### Technologies Used
 * HTML5